hvitoi/tech-docs/os/linux/packages/core/base/util-linux/mount.md

 - **group**: allow an ordinary user to mount the fs (if one of the user's group match the group of the device)
 - **users**: allow any ordinary user to mount the fs

+- **nofail**: do not return error code if the device fails to mount

 - _defaults_: `rw`, `suid`, `dev`, `exec`, `auto`, `nouser`, `async`

 ### btrfs options